Sara Sampaio: Early life

-Sampaio grew up on the outskirts of Porto.
+Sampaio grew up on the outskirts of Porto, in northern Portugal.
+Her father, Armando Sampaio, works for a professional scuba diving company, and her mother, Cristina Sampaio, works for an import company.
+She has a brother named André.

 After completing high school, Sampaio attended the University of Lisbon.
+She had initially wanted to pursue acting in university, having loved theater classes in school, but her parents convinced her to get a different degree instead.

 Career

 Sampaio was first discovered at the age of 15, though she was not allowed to compete in modeling competitions until the age of 16.
 At 16, she won a hair modeling contest in Portugal called Cabelos Pantene 2007.
 After the contest, she acted in a commercial in Portugal.
 Afterward, she was signed up with an agency; however, her parents encouraged her to finish high school before becoming a professional model.

 Sampaio's dream was to work for Victoria's Secret.
 After her agency sent in headshots, she was asked to audition.
 However, she did not make it to the Fashion Show.
 She continued to pursue the runway and made her debut in the 2013 Victoria's Secret Fashion Show, where she walked in one segment.
 During her sophomore performance in 2014, she walked in two segments.
 In 2015, she was chosen as one of the newest Angels for the 2015 runway, and in December of the same year, she walked for the brand for the first time as an Angel.
-On 24 October 2016, it was announced that Sara would be walking with the other Angels in the 2016 Fashion Show in Paris, France.
+Sara walked with the other Angels in the 2016 Fashion Show in Paris, France.